destroyer246k/Matrix-2D-Arrays-in-cpp/README.md

 This program calculates the sum of diagonal elements in a square matrix (same number of rows and columns) if matrix dimensions are not same  then it will prompt user about it.

 **Loops Used:**
-- Two nested loops for input.
+- One nested loops for input.
 - One loop with condition `i == j` to extract diagonal elements.
-- Total: 3 nested loops.
+- Total: 2 nested loops.

 ### 5. Transpose of Matrix